nisalm/EDA/QualitativeandQuantitativeAnalysis.md

 # Qualitative and Quantitative Analysis

-1. ## Qualitative Analysis**
+## Qualitative Analysis

 Qualitative analysis focuses on understanding the non-numerical attributes of the data.
 It emphasizes exploring the structure, patterns, relationships, and trends in categorical or descriptive data.

+- **Nominal:** Categories without an inherent order (e.g., colors, gender).
+- **Ordinal:** Categories with a meaningful order (e.g., rankings, education levels).

 Key Features:
 - Deals with categorical or textual data.